 It’s true: Breakfast can be thought of as the most important meal of the day, especially for early morning runners.
 However, choosing exactly what to eat before a morning run isn’t always an easy decision.

 Unfortunately there’s not a one-size-fits-all approach to your prerun meal.
 You have to consider multiple factors when deciding what to eat before a morning run.
-But below, Pamela Nisevich Bede, M.S., a registered dietitian who specializes in sports nutrition and author of Fuel the Fire, Untapped UnTapped Maple Syrup Athletic Fuel Maple, Box of 20 how to fuel prerun.
+But below, Pamela Nisevich Bede, M.S., a registered dietitian who specializes in sports nutrition and author of Fuel the Fire, outlines her recommendations for how to fuel prerun.

 Do you always need to eat before an early morning run?